EyasuTeshome/shifttracker/job-search/how-to-track-progress-while-job-searching.md

 During job searching, you will be using two key metrics to track your progress:

 - **Recent applications**: the number of job applications that you have submitted in the last 7 days
-- **Recent interviews**: the number of interviews that you have had in the last y days
+- **Recent interviews**: the number of interviews that you have had in the last 7 days

 These metrics will appear at the top of your Progress View page and reflect the information you register in Huntr.